What is a Leave of Absence? A Guide for UK Employers

 Taking the time to prioritise and support successful reintegration is especially important in cultures and societies where there might be a social stigma associated with taking an LoA.

 In these situations, employees might fear judgement from their colleagues or missing out on career opportunities due to being perceived as lacking in commitment or capability.
+Creating and promoting policies and a workplace culture that support work–life balance and value employee wellbeing will contribute hugely to reducing any such stigma.

 Open conversations (and access to resources) about mental health, caregiving responsibilities and just generally ‘the juggle’ of modern life help to build a culture of understanding and appreciation for others and of the richness and complexity of their individual lives, of which work is just one part.